SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ```
 Similar lists can be generated for any other clock speed where resolution is coarser than 1us and a TCB is used.

-The number of values will, for ideal values, be `(1000) * (1 - (1 / resolution))` or something very close to that.
+The number of values would, were true division used, be `(1000) * (1 - (1 / resolution))` and with well chosen terms, will be something very close to that.
 Non-ideal series of terms or particularly adverse clock speeds may have more than that, as well as more cases of consecutive times that get the same micros value.
-If the terms were chosen poorly, it is possible for a time t give micros M where M(t-1) > M(t), violating the assumptions of the rest of the core and breaking EVERYTHING.
-1.3.7 is believed to be free of them for all supported clock speeds.
-Likewise, it is possible for there to be larger skips or discontinuities, where M(t) - M(t-1) > 2, in contrast to skips listed above (where M(t) - M(t-1) = 2 ) or where consecutive times return the same value for more than two times in a row (ie, M(t) = M(t-1) = M(t-2))
+If the terms used in the ersatz division are chosen poorly, it is possible that there could exist a time t such that micros()<sub>t-1</sub> > micros()<sub>t</sub>, This violates the assumptions of the core, and in egregious cases, where micros()<sub>t-x</sub> > micros()<sub>t</sub> where x is the time taken for micros to return, is termed "backwards time travel" and causes severe timekeeping malfunctions.
+Likewise, it is possible for there to be larger skips or discontinuities, where micros()<sub>t</sub> - micros()<sub>t-1</sub> > 2, in contrast to skips listed above (where micros()<sub>t</sub> - micros()<sub>t-1</sub> = 2 ) or where consecutive times return the same value for more than two times in a row (ie, micros()<sub>t</sub> = micros()<sub>t-1</sub> = micros()<sub>t-2</sub>), a situation called "forward time travel" as you would expect, this is a less critical problem, and as such; this is quite common in the wild on cores at odd clock speeds just prior to the millis timer overflow (ie, it might count up to 750, then skip straight to 1000).
+As of 2.4.0 of megaTinyCore, it is belived that there is no time travel in either direction at any supported clock speed.

-Timer options which have resolution of 1us (internally, it is lower) may have repeats or skips if fewer than the optimal number of terms were used (as is the case with non optimized options) or where the clock speed is particularly hard to work with, like the 28 MHz one.